tektutor/openshift-tekton-feb-2022/Day1/README.md

 ```

 ##### Login to CRC Cluster as a developer via CLI
+:x:  Please don't attempt this in our training lab.

 ```
 eval $(./crc oc-env)
 oc login -u developer https://api.crc.testing:6443
 ```

 ##### Login to CRC Cluster as an administrator via CLI
+:x:  Please don't attempt this in our training lab.

 ```
 eval $(./crc oc-env)
 oc login -u kubeadmin https://api.crc.testing:6443